Top 5 Eye Drops for a Painful Eyelid Bump

 Last But Not Least...NEVER, EVER Pop a Stye

 NEVER, EVER pop the bump on your eyelid.
-This can spread the infection and involve theentire eye area.
+This can spread the infection and involve the entire eye area.

 It is always a good idea to have your stye looked at by an eye care practitioner.
 If the infection is bad enough, oral or topical antibiotics may need to be prescribed.